Cashed up and on a roll: Japan Inc on record M&A spree

 GLOBAL GRAB

-Bankers said Japanese trading house and consumer-related sectors will also continue to snap up assets at a healthy pace, barring a global recession or sharp reversal of yen strength.
-In May, trading house Marubeni Corp (8002.T) bid $3.6 billion for U.S. grain merchant Gavilon LLC.
+Bankers said Japanese trading house and consumer-related sectors will also continue to snap up assets at a healthy pace, barring a global recession or sharp reversal of yen strength .
+In May, trading house Marubeni Corp bid $3.6 billion for U.S. grain merchant Gavilon LLC.

 "Yes, there is concern about the economy, but there is also an understanding that M&A is a way to establish yourself as a global company," said Jerome Finck, managing director at Rothschild Japan.
 "With the strong yen now is the time to do it."